lednikita0481/Hash-Table-research/README.md

 ~~~

 ### 6. ROR
-This function has the same algorithm as a previous one except for rotation right against left.
-Unexpectedly, there are some picks of the collision amounts, so this function is worse in our case then ROL.
+This function has the same algorithm as the previous one except for rotation right against left.
+Unexpectedly, there are some picks of the collision amounts, so this function is worse in our case than ROL.
 > Dispersion = 115
 ~~~C++
 long ROR(long num, int shift) {return (num >> shift) | (num << (sizeof(long) - shift));}